 All outdoor power outlets such as pool, water features, spa, sprinkler reticulation etc.

 All concealed power outlets (dishwasher, gas stove, alarm, fridge etc).

 After all appliances are unplugged, try to reset the RCD by firmly pushing the switch up.
 If it resets, great, now just plug your appliances back in and you may find the faulty one causing the trouble as the RCD trips off, for example as soon a kettle is plugged in and switched on.

-If all power points are unplugged and the RCD won’t reset you will need to call a licensed electrician to attend to fix your fault.
+If all power points are unplugged and the RCD won’t reset you will need to call a licensed electrician.

-Clients sometimes complain that the RCD keeps tripping at a certain time of day on a regular basis.
+Further RCD reading: Clients sometimes complain that the RCD safety switch keeps tripping at a certain time of day on a regular basis.
 This will give a savvy electrician a vital clue as to what may be causing it.

 One of the most common causes for frequent and regular RCD tripping is the defrost cycle on a fridge, particularly the old “Beer Fridge”.
 Often this second fridge is an old clunker which is left out the back in a shed or under the back patio where it is prone to rusting away.
 The whole appliance is an electrical hazard and ‘down to earth’.
 Thankfully you had an RCD fitted and it has detected your faulty fridge, switched the power off and possibly save someone from getting an electric shock.